AsymptoticGames/asymptotic-monogame-framework/README.md

 This is under [CC by 3.0 license](https://creativecommons.org/licenses/by/3.0/).
 You can use and modify any of this code, even commercially, under the condition that you give Asymptotic Games appropriate credit.

+##Installation Instructions

+ - Download and install Visual Studio 2015 Community Edition from Microsoft Website [here](https://www.microsoft.com/en-us/download/details.aspx?id=48146) ([Direct Download Link](https://www.microsoft.com/en-us/download/confirmation.aspx?id=48146))
+ - Download and install MonoGame 3.5 for Visual Studio from MonoGame Website [here](http://www.monogame.net/2016/03/17/monogame-3-5/) ([Direct Download Link](http://www.monogame.net/releases/v3.5.1/MonoGameSetup.exe))
+ - Download and unzip this project to the desired location on your computer (You can also pull this repo from GitHub)
+ - Open Visual Studio 2015, Click File->Open->Project/Solution, Navigate to the location where you unzipped this project, and open asymptotic-monogame-framework/Windows/AsymptoticMonoGameFramework.sln

 ##What it does

 ###Splash Screen